Tribler/trustchain-superapp/atomic-swap/README.md

 ## Problems

-Currently, there is a random bug where IPV8 fails to decode messages correctly.
+- Currently, there is a random bug where IPV8 fails to decode messages correctly.
 Because of this the swap may not work everytime.
+- We created some tests, but we removed them since adding them somehow made the IPV8 decode problem worse.